-For the perfect salt rim, liquidise sea salt to make it finer, then run a cut slice of lime (or orange) around the outside edge of the glass before dipping
+If desired, for the perfect salt rim, liquidise or grind sea salt to make it finer, then run a cut slice of lime (or orange) around the outside edge of

 This is how we prefer our margaritas to be served.
 Tangy citrus and tequila with a hint of balancing sweetness and a faint salty undertone.
 We also prefer

 Citrus freshness with the subtle agave of tequila served frozen.

 Medium dry, rounded and superbly complex.
 Your choice of genever will make or break this fabulous cocktail - choose with care.